ToucanToco/backtechtest/README.md

 Of course you are free to implement any type of API (GraphQL, SOAP...) and any framework you want !

 ## What we are going to look at
-The exercice section bellow is the project requirements.
+The exercice section above is the project requirements.
 But we are interested to see how you would adress the following points either in code or in comments :
   * authentification
   * performance
   * tests
   * doc (a good README is more than enough)
   * portability (easy to install)
-  * postprocess
+  * `postprocess` functionality (cf. the `config.cson` file)

 Of course we don't expect you to do everything.
 It is up to you to choose what seems the most relevant for the beta release !